Janky-Jingle-Crew/NorthPoleCircuit/README.md

 * Magnets $35
 * Screws $10

-Total cost was \$398 which rounds out to roughly 8$ per card.
+Total cost was 398 USD which rounds out to roughly 8 USD per card.
 **Do note that JLCPCB can be quite costly for smaller batches (~$90 for 5 populated boards).**

 ### More technical tidbits